episerver-services/saas-cms-fe-starter/docs/architecture.md

 # 🏗️ Project Architecture: Optimizely SaaS CMS FE Template

 This document outlines the architectural design of the custom front-end built for Optimizely SaaS CMS.
 It explains how content flows from the CMS through the GraphQL layer into page rendering and how the app supports features like preview mode, Visual Builder readiness, and static revalidation.

-_Last updated: 01 September 2025_
+_Last updated: **30 October 2025**_

 ---